industrial-edge/livetwin-pump-soft-sensor/docs/Documentation.md

 ![livetwin05](/docs/graphics/livetwin_settings_05.png)

-in the Monitoring window (left menu), open the Chart for your running instance:
+in the Monitoring window (left menu), open the chart for your running instance:

 ![livetwin06](/docs/graphics/livetwin_settings_06.png)